1 out of 100 people suffer from Rheumatoid Arthritis in Rajasthan: Dr Rahul Jain

 The number of Rheumatoid Arthritis (RA) patients has increased in Rajasthan over the past few years, but the people are not seeking medical attention on time due to superstitions and the lack of awareness.

-Rheumatoid Arthritis is a chronic inflammatory disorder in which the patient suffers from Joint pain, stiffness, tenderness and swelling mainly in arms and feet.
+What is Rheumatoid Arthritis?Rheumatoid Arthritis is a chronic inflammatory disorder in which the patient suffers from Joint pain, stiffness, tenderness and swelling mainly in arms and feet.
 This disease can also affect other parts of the body including shoulders and back.
 Around one percent of world’s population is suffering from Rheumatoid Arthritis (RA).
 The disease can affect anyone irrespective of their age and gender but often it happens in an age between 30 and 50 years.
 RA is more prevalent among women.

 Symptoms of Rheumatoid ArthritisThe symptoms of the common Arthritis are inflammation, swelling, pain, stiffness and decreased range of motion in joints.
 The intensity of the pain could be low, moderate or severe.
 However, the symptoms of the disease vary in different individuals.
 According to the Dr Jain, moderate pain in small joints of legs and arms can be considered as a first symptom of RA.
 The pain is worse in morning, winter and after the long hours of inactivity.
 Some of the other symptoms of RA includes fever, tiredness, dryness in eyes and mouth, problem in breathing, loss of appetite and fatigue.